adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

     - under "branches to build" change the branch specifier to ` */main ` then save your configuration

-4. Click on "build now" to test your build.
-If everything was done correctly you will see in the Build history section the build under `#1` with a green tick next to it
+4. Click on "build now" to test your build - if everything was done correctly you will see in the Build history section the build under `#1` with a green tick next to it

 5. Now to use webhooks go back to the freestyle job configuration page and add the following: